ClassicPress/ClassicPress/.github/CONTRIBUTING.md

 - If there are merge conflicts during the backport, check if they have been resolved correctly by comparing the final changes from the full PR against the corresponding WP changeset(s).
 Remember to fix these **in a separate commit**.
 If you cannot resolve the conflicts, ask for help in the [Core slack channel](https://www.classicpress.net/join-slack/) or just push your branch as-is and we'll take care of it!

 ### Making a Backport PR.
-When you're ready to backport a code change:
+When you're ready to backport a code change, make a new branch to your ClassicPress fork:

-- Identify the WordPress **changeset number** that you'd like to port such as 43123.
+- Identify the WordPress **changeset number** that you'd like to port such as `43123`.
 - Run `bin/backport-wp-commit.sh` script in your terminal/command prompt.

 ```